alf-p-steinbach/C--20-Coroutines/README.md

 * At any point in time down from each coroutine instance extends a chain of subroutine calls, with every chain except the one that’s currently executing, ending in a transfer away from that chain’s coroutine instance.
 * These out-transfer points at the ends of the call chains are also the points where execution later will resume when these coroutine instances are transferred to.

+The difference with assymetric coroutines is that instead of a web of possible transfers between the coroutine instances, there are possible transfers from/to each coroutine instance up to a top level control above the coroutine plane, e.g. a C++ `main`.

-The difference with stackless couroutines is that at any time there extends down a chain of subroutine calls from *just one of the coroutine instances*, namely the one currently executing.
+The (independent) difference with stackless couroutines is that at any time there extends down a chain of subroutine calls from *just one of the coroutine instances*, namely the one currently executing.

-### 1.4 Costs.
+### 1.3 Costs of stackless coroutines.

-Stackless coroutines is a nice and simple idea, but TANSTAAFL: *there ain’t no such thing as a free lunch*.
+Stackless coroutines is a nice and simple idea  that saves on memory, but TANSTAAFL: *there ain’t no such thing as a free lunch*.

 One main cost of this memory usage efficiency is that it’s hard to provide any safe abstraction on top of C++ coroutine transfers, because the `co_await`, `co_yield` or `co_return` can’t be wrapped.
-In particular a template pattern abstraction can’t be used for that code, so that for any non-trivial usage one is essentially reduced to code generation and boiler-plate code, and abiding by convention.
+In particular a template pattern abstraction can’t be used for a coroutine’s code, if it would wrap one of the these keywords.
+It seems that only the approach of code preprocessing remains.

-The C++20 coroutine support partially addresses the abstraction problem by providing a phletora of customization hooks, but unfortunately going down to that level insanely increases the complexity, which is a second cost.

-A third main cost is that a C++ coroutine can’t be recursive.
-For example, an in-order iteration over a binary tree could be easily expressed via a general coroutine calling a recursive subroutine and transferring out from within recursive calls, with its call stack serving to remember the path down from the tree’s root to the current position.
-But with a C++ stackless coroutine one must either make that path explicit via e.g. a `std::stack`, or have parent links in the nodes, or use some other such workaround.
+A second cost is added **complexity** and hence code fragility.
+First of all this occurs when some naturally recursive logic has to be expressed iteratively to be compatible with stacklessness, as illustrated earlier by the `iterative_for_each` function.
+But it also occurs when one delves down to the "API" level of C++20 coroutines in order to customize things.

 ---

-## 1. My perspective.
+## 2. My perspective.

 I’m writing this as I’m *teaching myself* about C++20 stackless coroutines.
 I’m no stranger to general coroutines, though: I first learned the basic notions without having a name for them, in assembly programming in college in the early 1980’s; then I became familiar with proper language support for coroutines in Modula-2 in the late 1980’s; and then in the mid 1990’s I implemented some simple coroutine support in C++ with some added assembly.
 I later learned that my approach then, using `setjmp`, was really dangerous and error prone, but happily I had cautioned my single known library (or example program?
 I don’t recall) user who probably, hopefully, just used the code as an example and starting point.